izman1234/drt_backend/README.md

 The server component of the Discord Replacement Tool — a self-hosted, privacy-focused chat platform with real-time messaging, voice channels, and end-to-end identity verification.

+## Disclaimer

+I do not claim to be a expert in security or secure software design.
+This project started as a way to not use Discord after all the age verification and AI stuff and was made for fun.
+On that note, this project may contain many bugs or security vulnerabilities.
+By using it, you expect all risk and responsibility for running or modifying it.

 ## Features

 - **Passwordless Authentication** — Ed25519 challenge-response identity system (no passwords sent to server)